tkn-tub/IRS_Rejuvenation/README.md

 </p>

 The AP and the MU implements the WiFi standard 802.11ad in the 60 GHz (mmWave band).
-As illustrated in Fig. 2, a the full communication pipeline is integrated for emission and reception (synchronization, demodulation, decoding).
+As illustrated in Fig. 2, a the full communication pipeline is integrated for emission, channel propagation through the IRS, and reception (synchronization, demodulation, decoding).
+The channel propagation follows a free-space pathloss between the AP and IRS, and also between the IRS and the MU.

 <figure>
     <p align="center">